 If the answer to even one of these three questions is no then you have work to do.

 You see, if your visitors are intrigued by your articles, videos and pictures and find them useful, they will return.
 User experience is slowly becoming one of the dominant SEO factors.

 In that regard, links will no longer do the trick if they are not backed by high click-through-rate (CTR), social shares, high time spend on website (dwell time), etc.

 If you think about it, it makes total sense.
 Why in the world would anyone link to a crappy article in the first place?
 No way.

 Content creation starts by picking the right keyword.
 OK, but what does “the right” keyword mean?

 Usually, by saying this SEOs refer to those words that have a decent amount of search volume but considerably low competition.
 In a nutshell, these are all the terms that you will have a chance to outrank to enter top 10 results in Google.

 How do we pick rankable keywords?

 The term Keyword difficulty is the thing that will determine whether or not you even stand a chance of ranking on page one.
-Have in mind that keyword research is not the only factor important for your organic SEO but it definitely determines the direction of your campaign.
+Have in mind that keyword research is not the only factor important for your SEO but it definitely determines the direction of your campaign.

 Here are some quick tips necessary for a well-optimized article: